KMArtwork/CSS-Notes/README.md

 ## Font Weight

-The property `font-weight` can be set to a few different values like `normal` or `bold` but can also be set to a numerical value starting at 100 and maxing at 900 in increments of 100.
+The property `font-weight` can be set to a few different values like `normal` or `bold` but can also be set to a numerical value starting at 1 and maxing at 1000, typically used in increments of 100.

 ```h1 {font-weight: bold;}```